nabeelvalley/docs/content/blog/2020/29-09/text-fragments.md

 > [ctrl + click me](#:~:text=when%20linking,HTML%20of%20a%20page)

-You can read more about text fragments in URLs on <a href="https://web.dev/text-fragments/" rel=”noopener noreferrer” target="_blank">web.dev</a>
+You can read more about text fragments in URLs on [web.dev](https://web.dev/text-fragments/)